 To qualify for the in-parish tuition rate, registration in St. Charles parish is required.
-Parishioners of St. Francis and other Catholic Parishes that do not maintain schools will be assessed a Catholic Outof-Parish tuition rate.
-Families not members of a Catholic Church or are parishioners of a Catholic Church that maintains a school will be assessed the Non-Parish Member tuition rate.
+Families must designated as active parishioners by the parish office.
+An active parishioner is one who attends mass regularly, contributes to the parish offertory, and actively volunteers.
+Families not members of a St. Charles Parish will be assessed the Non-Parish Member tuition rate.

 Families having students in the school and preschool the previous year have a first priority on admission the following year provided they have met the registration requirements prior to Open House registration in January.
-In no case will a supporting family with a student currently attending St. Charles be excluded from the school in order to make room for a new student as long as all registration criteria and deadlines have been met.
+In no case will a supporting family with a student currently attending St. Charles be excluded from the school in order to make room for a new student as long as all registration criteria and deadlines have been met prior to grade levels reaching capacity.